 - “You are loved no matter what”: You are worth the thoughtful effort to teach proactively; you are loved even when you disobey.

 - “You are capable and responsible to learn wise, safe behavior.”

 Let’s take a look at these messages in action

 Your child’s goal: run away in a parking lot.

 - Help your child practice a wise response

 - Set boundaries ahead of time in ways that your child knows they are safe, loved, capable and responsible.

 1) Grow wisdom through proactive teaching

-God’s desire for a disobedient person (of any age) is not mindless compliance, it’s growth in the “wisdom of the righteous” (Luke 1:17).
+God’s desire for a disobedient person (of any age) is not mindless compliance.
+It is growth in the “wisdom of the righteous” (Luke 1:17).
 Young children do not come pre-programmed with wisdom about parking lots!
-A parking lot can represent a lot of things to a child: a large place to run, a playground with no swings, a giant toy box with a ton of big cool cars, a way to get mom to play chase with me… But typically, “a dangerous place where serious injury might occur” doesn’t appear on that list.
+A parking lot can represent a lot of things to a child: a large place to run, a playground with no swings, a giant toy box with a ton of big cool cars, a way to get mom or dad to play chase with me, etc. Typically, “a dangerous place where serious injury might occur” does NOT appear on that list.